 Remember when you were a kid and the week before summer break absolutely nothing happened at school?
 The teachers would try their best to get a roll call in the morning which would be met by droning noises, the lunches were half-assed, absolutely no homework at all.
 Well, my school was no exception.
-All of us kids were sitting in an empty classroom (seriously, the teacher couldn’t care less) and my best friend, Jacob Phelps, pulled out his Game Boy.
+All of us kids were sitting in an empty classroom (seriously, the teacher couldn’t care less) and my best friend, Jacob, pulled out his Game Boy.
 I stared at him, hungrily, wishing and hoping one day I would lay my hands on this magical wonder, and then I had my moment.

+He handed me his Game Boy and I was very reluctant to release it after two hours of game play.
+If I remember correctly, I played Pokémon Yellow.
 I went on to play Mario on the NES and the Nintendo 64.
 My grandmother, who was struggling to raise my brother and I, bought us the first Game Boy Advance along with Pokemon Sapphire, Harvest Moon, and Mario.
 I had the GameCube, Playstation 1 & 2 as soon as it was released.
-I played Sims 2 on a cheap computer set up in the living room.
+I played The Sims 2 on a cheap computer set up in the living room.
 I had bookshelves filled with empty cartridges, manuals, notebooks with tons of hidden cheats and achievements and notes (it’s not a good video game unless you find yourself taking copious notes)!

 But my true love, the love to start the addiction of all addictions, was when she (my grandmother) bought the Playstation 1 with Final Fantasy VII, VIII, and IX.
 I played those games over and over and over.
 I got 100% on them all and I didn’t stop there.
 My next addiction was the GameCube, and the GameBoy, and the list goes on.